sh1ura/daily-hex-puzzle/README.md

 * You can enjoy the puzzle every day.
 * Using the solver program, I confirmed there is at least one solution for every case.
+* The smaller versions (43cells ver.1 and ver.2) can be solved without flipping pieces.

 ![twos](https://user-images.githubusercontent.com/86639425/160240637-bd596194-aeb0-4a33-8ce1-047b24ac6391.jpg)